Overview of Ghorepani Poonhill Trek

 When is the rhododendron blooming season in the Ghorepani Poonhill Trek?

 Rhododendron flowers are the national flower of Nepal.
 It blooms in the spring in March and April in the hilly region.
 It makes so many colors, such as red, pink, and white.
-The Ghorepani Poonhill routes have so much rhododendron-lush forestry, and you should walk along them.
+The Ghorepani Poonhill routes have so much lush rhododendron forestry, and you should walk along them.
 It gives such a charming, colorful look in the spring of March and April.
 It is called "a piece of paradise."

 People and their Culture in Ghorepani Poonhill Trek